Jambyl Region: Administrative divisions

-Janatas, Karatau, Shu, have the administrative status of town, whereas Taraz have the administrative status of a city.
+Janatas, Karatau, Shu, have the administrative status of town, whereas Taraz has the administrative status of a city.

 Economy

 Important industries include rock phosphate mining (around Karatau).
 The Chu River valley is one of Kazakhstan's important areas of irrigated agriculture.

 The core of the rail transportation network in the region is based on the east–west Turksib rail line, which runs through Taraz and Chu toward Almaty, and the north–south Transkazakhstan line, which runs north from Chu toward Nur-Sultan.
 CIS Highway M 39 (which in this area forms part of European route E40) comes from Tashkent, Uzbekistan over Shymkent (capital of neighbouring province South Kazakhstan) and runs further over Taraz to Bishkek, Kyrgyzstan; then it comes to Jambyl Province again through Korday border crossing and continues east toward Almaty.

 In February 2021, it was announced that a wind farm and a hydro power plant will be launched in the Zhambyl region during the 2021 year, and two more renewable energy facilities are planned to be launched in the area in the near future.

 In May 2024, it was announced that a chemical complex producing mineral fertilizers would be built in Janatas, the total investment being over $1 billion USD.

 The average monthly salary in Jambyl region is $548.